PSX-Ramitas/CSCI-164/README.md

 - Sphynx
 - Tuxedo

 Within those folders, each breed has a total of 375 images, all of which are jpeg files.
-Since our neural networks in `cats.py` and `cats-vj.py` are written from scratch and able to work only with images in jpeg format, then it was necessary to ensure that any and all images used to test the model after training are also in the same format.
-In `cats.py`, the dataset is preprocessed with a series of transformations from the torchvision library.
-In `cats-vj.py`, it also extracts facial features using the Viola-Jones algorithm for the face detection approach and crops the images based on the detected faces, such so that the model could be traiend purely off detected faces.
+Since our neural networks in `cats.ipynb` and `cats-vj.ipynb` are written from scratch and able to work only with images in jpeg format, then it was necessary to ensure that any and all images used to test the model after training are also in the same format.
+In `cats.ipynb`, the dataset is preprocessed with a series of transformations from the torchvision library.
+In `cats-vj.ipynb`, it also extracts facial features using the Viola-Jones algorithm for the face detection approach and crops the images based on the detected faces, such so that the model could be traiend purely off detected faces.

 The haar cascades utilized to train the Viola-Jones algorithm with cat faces are taken from OpenCV's library, found [here](https://github.com/opencv/opencv/tree/4.x/data/haarcascades).